 - Recent loss of employment/income

-All applicants for bursary support must submit evidence to support their application.
+All applicants for bursary support including those where the currency exchange rate might be prohibitive must submit evidence to support their application.
 The examples below are a guide only.
 Other sources of evidence will be considered.

 - Financial data or reference/s